 German Shepherd Health and Care

-Once you are happy that a German Shepherd puppy is the right choice for your family, you need to learn all about the potential health issues that could impact your pup as he grows and how best to avoid them.
+Once you are happy that a German Shepherd puppy is the right choice for your family, you need to learn a few things.
+There are quite a few potential health issues that could impact your pup as he grows and how best to avoid them.

-As for all purebred dogs, there are some hereditary diseases which occur more frequently among German Shepherds than in the canine population at large.
+As for all purebred dogs, there are some hereditary diseases which occur more frequently among this breed than in the canine population at large.

-You need to be aware of the common health problems of German Shepherds when you choose a breeder for your puppy.
+You need to be aware of the common health problems of this breed when you choose a breeder for your puppy.

 Genetic Diseases in German Shepherds